syh7/DnDwiki/src/main/resources/parsed/darninia/session 8 - wanted.md

 - was captured under the mountain
 - says documents are not beneath the mountain nor on or anywhwere near
 - hiding something about caves
-- does not know anything baout cave of the wailing drowned
+- does not know anything baout [Cave of the wailing drowned](https://bookstack.hemels.me/books/Darninia/page/nenen#cave%20of%20the%20wailing%20drowned)
 - Aaracockra "Ölö" joins, says there is a legend about the cave:

 + A child was lost in the caves, kept crying.